pascalgolec/WRDSDownloadScripts/README.md

 # WRDSDownloadScripts

-This repo contains IPython jupyter notebook scripts to download different datasets from WRDS.
+This repo contains IPython jupyter notebook scripts to download specific big datasets from WRDS and calculate statistics at a more aggregated level.

 ## Requirements